-Most hunters choose a 1-4 scope for midrange hunting.
-But you don’t want to let your target escape because it’s too far away.
+Most hunters choose a 1-4x scope for midrange hunting.
+But you don’t want to let your target escape because it gets too far away before it presents with an ethical shot.

-An 1-8 scope allows you to make accurate shots from longer distances.
-We’ve found four high-quality 1-8 scopes that will give you precise, accurate shots at 8x magnification power.
+A 1-8x scope allows you to make accurate shots from longer distances.
+We’ve found four high-quality 1-8x scopes that will give you precise, accurate shots at 8x magnification power.

 1-8 scopes are lightweight with excellent eye relief.
-They’re great for medium-sized game, mid-range hunting, and accurate shots.
+They’re great for medium-sized game, mid-range hunting, and accurate shots without adding to much weight to your total load out.

 An 1-8 scope works well for medium-sized animals like hogs and deer.
 These are usually the type of game that you will be hitting from a range of 100 to 200 yards, but you occasionally will notice them at longer distances.